wholeGenomeSequencingAnalysisPipeline/BacPipe/README.md

 	chmod +x tbl2asn
 	sudo cp tbl2asn /usr/local/bin

+Give execution permission to the ".run" file, using:

+	chmod +x BacPipe.v?.?.*.run

 # Included Software
 Software/Database listed below is used by the BacPipe pipeline.
 However you do NOT need to install them separately as these software modules are included in the BacPipe software.